andreasohlund/AzureServiceBusDLQ/README.md

 ### Transforms

-The move operation will capture metadata about the DLQ message as application properties.
+The move operation will capture metadata about the DLQ message via transformations.
 The following transformations are available.

 #### Default

+Adds the following application properties to the moved message:

 - `x-asb-dlq-source-queue`: Queue name where the message was dead lettered
 - `x-asb-dlq-reason`: Dead letter reason